PointConvFormer: Revenge of the Point-based Convolution: Introduction

 \section{Introduction}

-Depth sensors for indoor and outdoor 3D scanning have significantly improved in the last decade, in terms of both performance and affordability.
-Hence, their common output data format, 3D point cloud, has drawn significant attention from acade-mia and industry in recent years.
-Understanding the 3D real world from point clouds can be applied to many application domains, such as robotics, autonomous driving, CAD, and AR/VR.
-However, unlike image pixels arranged in regular grids, 3D points are unstructured, which makes applying classic grid based Convolutional Neural Networks (CNNs) difficult.
+Depth sensors for indoor and outdoor 3D scanning have significantly improved in terms of both performance and affordability.
+Hence, their common data format, the 3D point cloud, has drawn significant attention from academia and industry.
+Understanding the 3D real world from point clouds can be applied to many application domains, e.g. robotics, autonomous driving, CAD, and AR/VR.
+However, unlike image pixels arranged in regular grids, 3D points are unstructured, which makes applying grid based Convolutional Neural Networks (CNNs) difficult.

-Various approaches have been proposed in response to this challenge. ~\cite{su2015multi,li2016vehicle,chen2017multi,kanezaki2018rotationnet,lang2019pointpillars} introduce interesting ways to project a 3D point cloud back to 2D image space to apply 2D convolution.
-These approaches relies heavily on the choice of projection planes, and have challenges in handling occlusions in the 3D space~\cite{zhao2021point}.
-Another line of research directly voxelizes 3D space and apply 3D discrete convolution.
-These methods induce massive computation and memory overhead~\cite{maturana2015voxnet,song2017semantic}.
-Sparse convolution operations~\cite{3DSemanticSegmentationWithSubmanifoldSparseConvNet,choy20194d} save a significant amount of computation by computing convolution only on occupied voxels.
+Various approaches have been proposed in response to this challenge. ~\cite{su2015multi,li2016vehicle,chen2017multi,kanezaki2018rotationnet,lang2019pointpillars,boulch2017unstructured} introduced interesting ways to project 3D point clouds back to 2D image space and apply 2D convolution.
+Another line of research directly voxelizes the 3D space and apply 3D discrete convolution, but it induces massive computation and memory overhead~\cite{maturana2015voxnet,song2017semantic}.
+Sparse 3D convolution operations~\cite{3DSemanticSegmentationWithSubmanifoldSparseConvNet,choy20194d} save a significant amount of computation by computing convolution only on occupied voxels.

-Some approaches directly operate on point clouds without discretizing into grids~\cite{qi2017pointnet,qi2017pointnet++,su2018splatnet,thomas2019kpconv,wu2019pointconv,li2021devils}. ~\cite{qi2017pointnet,qi2017pointnet++} are pioneers which aggregate information on point clouds using max-pooling layers.
-Others proposed reordering the input points with a learned transformation~\cite{li2018pointcnn}, a flexible point kernel~\cite{thomas2019kpconv}, and a convolutional operation that directly work on point clouds~\cite{wang2018deep,wu2019pointconv} by utilizing a multi-layer perceptron (MLP) to learn the convolution weights implicitly as a nonlinear transformation from the relative positions of the local neighbourhood.
+Some approaches directly operate on point clouds~\cite{qi2017pointnet,qi2017pointnet++,su2018splatnet,thomas2019kpconv,wu2019pointconv,li2021devils}. ~\cite{qi2017pointnet,qi2017pointnet++} are pioneers which aggregate information on point clouds using max-pooling layers.
+Others proposed to reorder the input points with a learned transformation~\cite{li2018pointcnn}, a flexible point kernel~\cite{thomas2019kpconv}, and a convolutional operation that directly work on point clouds~\cite{wang2018deep,wu2019pointconv} which utilizes a multi-layer perceptron (MLP) to learn convolution weights implicitly as a nonlinear transformation from the relative positions of the local neighbourhood.